How Salt Affects Texture: Crispness, Tenderness and Moisture

 These interactions create a continuous gel network.
 Water becomes trapped within this structure through capillary forces and protein-water interactions.

 Because salt promotes initial dispersion, the resulting gel network becomes more uniform and cohesive, improving both structural stability and water retention.
+This is one important part of how salt affects texture: it changes the protein network before heat fully sets the food.

 How Salt Affects Plant Cells and Pectin